TheParasiteProject/build-scripts/README.md

 ### Vars

 * ROMNAME: Name of this project.
-This var will use as folder name, main org name of sources.
+This var will use as folder name, main org name of sources.<br>
+* MANIFEST_URL: Manifest URL to init/sync with `repo` command.<br>
-* BRANCH: Target branch to sync.
+* BRANCH: Target branch to sync.<br>
 * BUILDBASE: Parent directory of rom sources storage.
 Default to `$HOME`.<br>
   Will synced under ```$BUILDBASE/android/$ROMNAME```
 * FORCEINIT: Enforce initialization when updating manifest fails.<br>